Hoboneer/surfraw-tools/README.md

 The following are currently provided:

 * `mkelvis`: Generate a single surfraw elvis per invocation.
-* `mkelviscomps`: Generate bash completions for elvi.
-NOTE: This has not been updated with recent changes to `mkelvis` and its elvis generation.
+Code for completions is also generated inside the output elvis.

 ## Quickstart